TimothyRE99/2019_Summer_PMT_Waveforms/README.md

 * determine10_90risetime: same as p1, ported over to allow use by p2 files

 ## p3
+### Preliminary Steps
+* No preliminary steps for P3.
+All functions create their own directories as needed

+### Processing Steps
+1. p3_prelim (Moves files from d2 to d3, including info file, and renames appropriately)
+1. p3 (Downsamples and digitizes waveforms)

+### Additional Programs
+* p3_downdigit_plotting.py: plots the four versions of d3 for each file, cycling through to compare, option to include scatter points
+* writewaveform: same as p1, ported over to allow use by p3 files
+* readhistogram: same as p1, ported over to allow use by p3 files

 ## Extraneous
 ### Additional Programs